What Are Dividends? Here’s How They Work

 What To Do with Your Dividends?

-After your dividends are distributed to your online investment account on the payment date, you can utilize dividends in a couple of different ways.
+After your dividends are distributed to your online investment account on the payment date, you can use them in several different ways.

 Smart Summary